 Fitness and Athletics Center See also Upchurch Field House.
 Lower case center on second reference.
 FAC is acceptable on second reference.
 Refers to the 53,000-square-foot sports, recreation and social center completed in 2009, which encompasses the Upchurch Field House, Athletics Hall of Fame, Houston Bistro, movie theater and faculty offices.

 Florence Elston Inn and Conference Center, The Use this form when referring to both facilities, which are adjacent but distinct entities.
 Singly, it is the Florence Elston Inn or the Conference Center.
 Do not use Elston Conference Center.
 First references may be shortened to the Florence Elston Inn or the Conference Center for internal audiences or to avoid awkward constructions if the context is clear: Sweet Briar College hosted its annual MARCUS forum at the Conference Center on Saturday, Oct.
-11. On second reference, the conference center or the inn is acceptable.
+11. On second reference, the Conference Center or the inn is acceptable.
+Not Wailes or The Wailes Conference Center.

 Founders’ Day Not Founder’s Day